geoschem/GCClassic/docs/source/getting-started/software-requirements.rst

 institutions will have an Intel site license that allows you to use these compilers.

-The GCST has tested with these versions (but others may work as well):
+The GCST has tested :program:`GEOS-Chem Classic` with these versions (but others may work as well):

 - 19.0.5.281
+- 19.0.4
 - 18.0.5
 - 17.0.4
 - 15.0.0